Table of Contents[Hide][Show]

 The Pacific Northwest offers families wild and rugged landscapes with evergreen mountain vistas and windswept coasts.
-Yet it’s the landscape under the mountains that sparkles for the National Parks TravelingMom.
+Yet it’s the landscape under the mountains that sparkles.
 Just south of Crater Lake National Park, a Mom SUV climbs a winding mountain road through a dense fir forest to the marble halls of Oregon Caves National Monument to take a cave tour with her kids.

 My boys, 9 and 13, want to explore another underground landscape so I circled Oregon Caves National Monument on the map laying on my dash.
 Even though caves aren’t my first love, I’ll never squelch my boys’ desire to explore, so I’ve got all the details on cave tours in Oregon with kids.